Debloat, Deflate, and be Delighted

-How my Gut Health and Vaginal Health Saved Me in Menopause
+How Caring for my Gut and Vaginal Health Saved Me in Menopause

-Most of us women have heard of the gut microbiome and the trillions of bacteria that live in your digestive tract and help regulate digestion, immunity, and even mood.
+Most of us women have heard of the gut microbiome and the trillions of bacteria that live in your digestive tract that help regulate digestion, immunity, and even mood.
+Please regulate my mood!

 But did you know that your vaginal microbiome is closely connected to your gut microbiome?